 - Establishing a shared vision: A plan requires your facility to focus on specific goals.
 As you develop these objectives, you and your team can establish the overall purpose of your facility.
 Then, you can create concrete ways to meet this vision.
 You can also inform employees, shareholders and other crucial team members of this vision, inspiring members at every level.
 All members can unite around a shared purpose and find more value in their work, improving overall performance.

 - Prioritizing critical issues: By focusing on a strategic plan, you can prioritize vital issues.
 Every healthcare facility has specific areas for improvement, whether it’s improving collaboration or meeting staffing requirements.
-Strategic planning allows you to identify these areas and brainstorm specific ways to address them.
+Strategic management in healthcare allows you to identify these areas and brainstorm specific ways to address them.
 You can focus on resolving the most significant issues first, instead of getting overwhelmed with secondary problems.

 - Improving team communication: Strategic planning also assists with communication across your facility.
 Your plan should address key issues and goals, then outline the steps you will take to achieve these.
 You can share these plans with all institutional members, giving everyone a clear idea of future actions.
 With everyone on the same page, your facility can collaborate more easily and stay on track with goals.

 - Enhancing motivation: A clear vision and plan can motivate employees to work harder.
 They can feel empowered to make decisions that support institutional goals.
-As they work toward a shared purpose, they feel more motivated by their daily work and can improve their performance.
+As they work toward a shared purpose outlined in a healthcare strategy, they feel more motivated by their daily work and can improve their performance.

 - Solidifying leadership: All healthcare facilities rely on strong leadership to lead employees and meet goals.
 Leaders can use strategic plans to clearly identify goals for employees.
 They can clarify expected behaviors and encourage employees to work toward their personal best.
 Passionate leaders and hard-working employees can establish your facility as a leading healthcare option.